OUR ACADEMIC PROGRAMME

 - undergo Disclosure & Barring Service (DBS) checks to ensure their suitability to teach under 18s.

 - Learners are taught in multilingual classes of 16 (maximum) students.

 - All learners take a placement test on arrival, then are allocated to classes according to their written and spoken English level; students’ ages are also considered.

 - All lessons are communicative and encourage students to use their English, and interact with learners from other countries.

-- A variety of activities and tasks take place in class to develop students’ fluency and language skills, and also to help them learn about the local area and the places they will visit during their time with us.
+- A variety of classroom activities help students develop fluency and language skills, and learn about the local area and places they will visit in the UK.